 Teach what works

 Knowing what works isn’t where your responsibility ends.
 You also have to teach these things to other members of your network.
 As you see members attempting something that has failed in the past, you’ll be able to steer them to a better solution and they’ll appreciate you all the more for it.
 This time investment is an investment in your E. EXCEL business and its future, so take it seriously.
-As team grows you’ll be an invaluable resource of good, reliable informationexactly the qualities that make a great E. EXCEL leader!
+As your team grows you’ll be an invaluable resource of good, reliable information – exactly the qualities that make a great E. EXCEL leader!

 Elemente Youth Rejuvenator the perfect base for beauty

 To achieve perfectly smooth skin before makeup application many women turn to a multitude of products.
 Most makeup routines start with a clean, dry face and then a quick toner application.
 Toner acts on the skin by shrinking pores so they aren’t visible beneath makeup.
 Usually, toner is followed with primer.
 Primer subtly smooths fine lines and wrinkles, and tinted primers can help even out the complexion.
 Primer also acts as a barrier between oily skin and liquid foundation so that it applies evenly and lasts longer.
 After liquid foundation is applied, loose powders are used to set it so it lasts longer.
 Loose powders also set primer and foundation together so they don’t repel each other leaving your makeup patchy and flaking off your skin.
 This makeup routine is something that most women are used to, but E. EXCEL’s Elemente® Youth Rejuvenator Facial Moisturizer can help simplify your routine forever!
-With just a clean, dry face as your canvas Youth Rejuvenator helps to increase skin volume, thus closing pores without the drying ffects toner.
+With just a clean, dry face as your canvas Youth Rejuvenator helps to increase skin volume, thus closing pores without the drying effects of a toner.
 Youth Rejuvenator also instantly reduces the appearance of deep wrinkles and fine lines.
 Followed by a moisturizer in the dry winter months, you’ll be ready to finish with foundation and step out with a beautiful, smooth complexion.

 Try Elemente Youth Rejuvenator Facial Moisturizer today to simplify your makeup routine!

-ART you moving this fall
+ART will keep you moving this fall

 During the month of October you’ve had the chance to earn amazing E. EXCEL products like O-Seed™ and Enjoi™ while taking advantage of discounts on different Millennium® varieties.
 In addition to these great deals, you can also earn ART™!
 ART is designed to help keep you healthy and moving.
 It supports your joints and nervous system with a unique formula containing peach seed, safflower, Asian ginseng, dong quai, Chinese dates, licorice root, and Chinese lovage.
 To learn more about October’s Product of the Month special, read more here!